Commonwealth Club

 Strategic engineering made use of the existing structural foundation by minimizing new building loads.

-The Commonwealth Club, well respected as a center for public discourse and debate, needed a new headquarters—the adaptive resuse of the club’s existing building accommodated an auditorium with 299 seats; a 135–person multipurpose room; a library lounge; prefunction reception space; roof garden; and publicly accessible roof terrace.
+The Commonwealth Club, well respected as a center for public discourse and debate, needed a new headquarters—the adaptive reuse of the club’s existing building accommodates an auditorium with 299 seats; a 135–person multipurpose room; a library lounge; prefunction reception space; roof garden; and publicly accessible roof terrace.

 -